 Creativity consulting gradually developed from my own career into various lectures, creativity coaching, and courses.
 Since 1996, long before it became a buzzword, I spent time studying creativity as a process, along with practicing it.
 There are inherent mechanisms creative people use that can and should be taught to others.

 Creative Thinking Can Be Trained

-Creativity is not just some little lady doing needlework.
-But given the amount of advertising for creative projects that seem to involve cutting colored papers and using crayons, our general understanding of creativity is often distorted.
+Our general understanding of creativity is often distorted.
+Given the amount of advertising for creative projects, creativity would seem to involve cutting colored papers and using crayons.
 For me, creativity means quick and efficient problem solving, out-of-the-box thinking, innovation in business and smart design.
-Artists and craftsmen use their creativity every day (including the needlework lady) and without a doubt they are masters.
+Artists and craftsmen use their creativity every day and without a doubt they are masters.
 But they’re not the only ones who think creatively – or who could, if properly trained.

 Creativity Coaching Focuses on Experiential Learning

 Creativity coaching is true hands-on training because creativity enters our internal world through sensual experience, rather than intellectual discourse.
 Reading about it probably will not make you more creative, although smelling a flower might, as may tasting a new flavor, hearing a favorite song, taking a brisk morning run or visiting the zoo.
 Inspiration works through associations and in a lateral manner, rather than top down, bottom up or upon demand.
 This may seem frightening or even dangerous to our ‘one-track mind’ that values plans, graphs and timelines.